 Learn A Second Language

 The English-speaking people have been great at spreading their armies, commercial interests and hodgepodge language around the globe, and they have been for centuries.
 One unfortunate byproduct of that: Most native English speakers are only fully conversant in their mother tongue.
 Language informs how we think, and learning another language gives us a richer way to experience the external and internal world.
+So, hit the books and use this Secret Trick For Learning a New Language Quickly.

 Go on a Scotch Tour